ashtong123/Drone/README.md

  - A 3D printed frame
  - Perfboard holding the electrical components together

 On the software side, per the ESP32 IDF guidance, the project is split into "components", which are as follows:
-- main component --> main method, threaded functions, and initializers for each of the other components
+- main component --> main method, threaded functions, and initializing calls for each of the other components
 - nimble component --> configuration and initialization functions for the NimBLE stack, used for remotely communicating to the drone
 - mcmpwm component --> configuration and initialization functions for the motor controller PWM
-- adc_init_config --> configuration and initialization functions for the analog to digital converter, used to convert analog signals to PWM duty cycles
+- adc_init_config --> configuration and initialization functions for the analog to digital converter, used to convert analog signals to PWM duty cycles, this may become a legacy feature - it was originally used to allow a wired potentiometer to control the motor duty, but I am currently transitioning to a bluetooth based input, which would allow for direct digital control
 - i2c_master_init_config --> configuration and initialization functions for i2c master, used to communicate with the GY-521

 The general setup philosophy of the components is as follows: